Valensas/Hoenir/README.md

 ## Virtual Service Controller

 Creates an Ingress to Istio's Ingress Gateway for a VirtualService definition.
+This setup is mainly useful when using both an Ingress Controller and Istio but want to have a single point of entry for both.

 ### Usage